-- 1. Conceptualise their career as an innovation project, recognise the importance of a growth mindset for such a career, and act on such a mindset, including in the context of short-term obstacles and non-deterministic challenges
+- ILO1.
+Conceptualise their career as series of innovation projects, recognise the importance of a growth mindset and entrepreneurial thinking for such a career, and know how to enact these ways of thinking;

-- 2. Listen, reflect and act on personal development, team operations, and team leadership challenges
+- ILO2 - Know how to, and demonstrate the ability to listen, reflect and act on personal development, team operations, and team leadership challenges;

-- 3. Collaborate, create positive relationships and productively shape group dynamics in highly uncertain professional environments
+- ILO3 - Collaborate, create positive relationships and productively shape group dynamics in highly uncertain professional environments;

-- 4. Work empathically with colleagues and clients who see the world differently from them
+- ILO4 - Have understandings and skills to work empathically with colleagues and clients who see the world differently from them;

-- 5. Understand and apply understanding of how value is created in a multi-disciplinary professional context, and the importance of value creation, rather than just technical problem-solving, to professional work.
+- ILO5 - Apply understanding of how value is created in a multi-disciplinary professional context, and the importance of value creation, rather than just technical problem-solving, to professional work.